InfoCorp-Technologies/archived-orion-testnet/README.md

 ## Contracts

 * **Validator**
-  * This contract starts with an initial set of validators supporting each other.
-Validator can add or remove support given to as many addresses as they want.
+  * This contract starts with an initial set of fixed validators.
+Existing Validators can add or remove block issuing permission.

 * **Operation**
-  * It is used to upload information about forks, all nodes receive information and decide to accept whether to vote fork approval or not.
+  * It is used to plan and execute chain forks.
+Validator nodes receives the information and they can vote whether to accept and approve the fork plan or not.

 * **Whitelist**
-  * In this contract is stored the address of the users that can be trade or receive SENI, LCT and Livestock Tokens.
+  * This contract provides a whitelisting mechanism to include or not addressess that can peform certain type of transactions.

 * **Exchange Service**
   * With this contract the users can exchange SENI to LCT or vice versa.
 As a requirement the exchange can only be executed by whitelisted addresses previously registered in the Whitelist contract.